 Following the Council decision to move to the Horizon Centre, Officers are working on the mobilisation of the building.
-As reflected in the Future Office Accommodation Project - Appraisal and Business Case whinet port in May 2022, there is an element of fit out and works required to the building.
-The cost of this is subject to finalisation of the spatial design and substituted are procurement but is expected to be at a value that, under the Contract Procedure Rules, the subard of the contract will require a Cabinet decision.
-Due to the ambitious timelars to occupy the building to minimise the costs of running the current of reclinifications.
-Cost pressures on construction materials and to deliver the benefits of the most of the port seeks a delegation to enable the fit out and other contracts to be warded without delay.
+As reflected in the Future Office Accommodation Project - Appraisal and Business Case cabinet report in May 2022, there is an element of fit out and works required to the building.
+The cost of this is subject to finalisation of the spatial design and subsequent procurement but is expected to be at a value that, under the Contract Procedure Rules, the award of the contract will require a Cabinet decision.
+Due to the ambitious timeline to occupy the building to minimise the costs of running the current offices, inflationary cost pressures on construction materials and to deliver the benefits of the move, this report seeks a delegation to enable the fit out and other contracts to be awarded without delay.